4renginy/Cryptocurrencies/README.md

 I work for Accountability Accounting.
 Accountability Accounting, a prominent investment bank, is interested in offering a new cryptocurrency investment portfolio for its customers.
 The company, however, is lost in the vast universe of cryptocurrencies.My colligue MArtha and I decided to take it on and create a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.

-The path we will be following;
+Here is what we used.

 Since there was no known output so  we used unsupervised machine learning,